ArminJo/ServoEasing/README.md

 - **Linear** and 9 other ease movements are provided.
 - All servos can move **synchronized** or **independently**.
 - **Non blocking** movements are enabled by using **startEaseTo\* functions** by reusing the interrupts of the servo timer Timer1 or using a dedicated timer on other platforms.
 This function is not available for all platforms.
-- A **trim** value (added to the degree/units/microseconds value requested) for each servo may be set.
+- A **trim value** can be set for any servo.
+Its value is internally added to each requested position.
 - **Reverse operation** of servo is possible eg. if it is mounted head down.
 - Allow to specify an arbitrary mapping between degrees and microseconds by `attach(int aPin, int aMicrosecondsForServoLowDegree, int aMicrosecondsForServoHighDegree, int aServoLowDegree, int aServoHighDegree)`.
 - **Servo speed** can be specified in **degree per second** or **milliseconds** for the complete move.